ClockWorksProduction/CWPs-OpenSource-BASHstyle-Terminal-emulator/CONTRIBUTING.md

 # Contributing to CWP Open Terminal Emulator

-First of all, thank you for considering contributing to this project!
-We welcome all contributions, from simple bug reports to new features and addons.
+First off, thank you for considering contributing to the project!
+We welcome any help, from reporting a bug to submitting a feature.

-## Code of Conduct

-To ensure a welcoming and friendly environment, we expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it before contributing.

 ## How to Contribute

-### Reporting Bugs
+There are many ways to contribute:

-If you find a bug, please create an issue in our [GitHub issue tracker](https://github.com/ClockWorksProduction/CWPs-OpenSource-BASHstyle-Terminal-emulator/issues).
-Please include a clear description of the bug, steps to reproduce it, and any relevant error messages.
+*   **Reporting Bugs**: If you find a bug, please open an issue and provide as much detail as possible, including steps to reproduce it.

-### Suggesting Enhancements

-If you have an idea for a new feature or an improvement to an existing one, please create an issue to discuss it.
-This allows us to coordinate our efforts and ensure that your contribution is in line with the project's goals.
+*   **Suggesting Enhancements**: If you have an idea for a new feature or an improvement, open an issue to discuss it.
+*   **Submitting Pull Requests**: If you want to contribute code, please follow the guidelines below.

 ### Submitting Pull Requests